-What Happens During The Short Scar Facelift Procedure?
+What Happens During a Short Scar Facelift Procedure?

-Short scar facelift surgery can either be performed under local anaesthetic or local anaesthetic with sedation.
+Short scar facelift surgery is a form of cosmetic surgery that can either be performed under local anaesthetic or local anaesthetic with sedation.

 Where Are The Scars?